z0al/react-native-styled.macro/README.md

    styled('web:bg-gray-100 bg-white text-black web:rounded');
    ```

-   In addition to making the code easier to read it also enables compile time optimizations in the future to be added.
+   In addition to the readability concern, it also enables compile time optimizations in the future to be added.

 ## Prior Art

-- **Tailwind CSS** ([website][tw]): Our work is heavily inspired by Tailwind which is a great utility-first CSS framework.
-We borrowed the utility-first approach from Tailwind and re-imagined how it can be used in React Native apps to build user interfaces faster without additional Runtime overhead.
+- **Tailwind CSS** ([website][tw]): Tailwind is a great utility-first CSS framework.
+We borrowed the utility-first approach from there and re-imagined how it can be used in React Native apps to build user interfaces faster without additional Runtime overhead.

 ## Utilities